 If you find mice droppings in your house, you likely have a mouse infestation.
 Seeing one isolated dropping is a rare occurrence, and usually, you will find mouse droppings in places that indicate they are trying to nest or access your food.

-Repeatedly spotting droppings, especially that range in age, means you probably have mice living in your home, and you should contact pest control services immediately.
+Repeatedly spotting droppings, especially those that range in age, means you probably have mice living in your home, and you should contact pest control services immediately.

-What Can be Mistaken for Mouse Droppings?
+What Can Be Mistaken for Mouse Droppings?

 Because mouse droppings might look like the waste of other pests, they can easily be confused with: